drand/website/docs/docs/specification.md

 - Threshold: The number of nodes that are necessary to participate to a randomness generation round to produce a new random value.
 Given the security model of drand, the threshold must be superior to 50% of the number of nodes.
-- Period: The period at which the network creates new random value
+- Period: The period at which the network creates new random value.
+Also referred to as "frequency".
-- ID: The ID which drand node uses to tag each message in order to run more than one beacon chain at the same time
+- ID: The ID which a drand node uses to tag each message in order to run more than one beacon processes (i.e., participate in more than one networks) at the same time.
 - Scheme: The id of the scheme the beacon chain uses to define a group of configuration values related to the randomness generation process.
 - GenesisTime: An UNIX timestamp in seconds that represents the time at which